-STEM Preparatory Schools is committed to the optimal development of every student.
+STEM Prep is committed to the optimal development of every student.
 We believe that for students to have the opportunity to achieve personal, academic, developmental and social success, we need to create positive, safe and health-promoting learning environments at every level, in every setting, throughout the school year.
 Research shows that two components, good nutrition and physical activity before, during and after the school day, are strongly correlated with positive student outcomes.

 To support healthy food choices and improve student health and well-being, we encourage all foods and beverages brought onto campus, including for celebrations, are nutritious.
 Please only send your child to school with healthy snacks, beverages, and lunches.
+We highly discourage families from dropping off fast food for students and we do not accept deliveries from outside companies (e.g. Postmates, UberEats, etc..).
+To encourage healthy choices, we do not allow soda, candy or gum in the lunch or play areas.